South Korean leader lands in Japan for first visit in 12 years for fence-mending summit - KTVZ

 Last week, South Korea announced it would compensate victims of forced labor under Japan’s occupation from 1910 to 1945 through a public foundation funded by private Korean companies — instead of asking Japanese firms to contribute to the reparations.

-The move was welcomed by Japan and hailed by US President Joe Biden as “a groundbreaking new chapter of cooperation and partnership between two of the United States’ closest allies.”
+The move was welcomed by Japan and hailed by the White House.

 The deal broke a deadlock reached in 2018, when South Korea’s Supreme Court ordered two Japanese companies to compensate 15 plaintiffs who sued them over forced labor during Japan’s colonial rule.